mm80843/T3.5/docs/Article/PBN__Article_330.md

 # __The ventilation of buildings and other mitigating measures for COVID-19: a focus on wintertime__

+## Title of the article

+The ventilation of buildings and other mitigating measures for COVID-19: a focus on wintertime

 ## Referenced by other articles

 * [How can airborne transmission of COVID-19 indoors be minimised?](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_121.md)